falchion10/macOS-Jailbreak/README.md

 # 2. Dyld Patches

 We will now begin patching dyld.
-I'm going to stay organized and keep these files in a different directory
+I'm going to stay organized and keep these files in a different directory:

 `cd ~/Jailbreak`